soniaturcotte/soniaturcotte.com/writing/oak-of-honor.md

 [Michaela Coel](https://garage.vice.com/en_us/article/7kpajz/michaela-coel-garage-liz-johnson-artur), interviewed by Durga Chew-Bose, getting her power from trees.

-Built by my friends at Common Knowledge, [The Smart Forest Atlas](https://atlas.smartforests.net/en/) is a living archive of digital technologies and forests,
+Built by my friends at Common Knowledge, [The Smart Forest Atlas](https://atlas.smartforests.net/en/) is a living archive of digital technologies and forests.

 Another [archive of trees](https://www.gatheringgrowth.org/), this one in the US.
 Special for it’s stunning photogrpahy.